My current (Nikon) gear, and how it evolved

 Pros always caution that while spec sheets of any kind can be informative, it’s risky to make decisions “blind”, based only on them.
 One of the key things that most manufacturers gloss over these days is the actual RAW performance.
 Since I shoot exclusively in RAW, this matters to me.
 As it turns out, the onboard signal processing that modern cameras do has wonderful effects on reducing the noise and color artifacts in JPG images.
 When you look at the actual RAW files however, these advances aren’t so obvious.
 In my opinion, the ONLY way to analyze the photo quality from a digital camera is to look at untouched, out-of-camera RAW files.
 Those are much harder to come by, but really do provide more realistic proof of what a camera can do.
 Otherwise, you're comparing software, and/or someone's skill at using that software, and not the camera itself.

 If you shoot RAW, you’re doing at least some minimal processing of your images.
-With that being the case, a stop of dynamic range from one camera to another is not a deal-breaker for me.
+With that being the case, one stop of dynamic range from one camera to another is not a deal-breaker for me.
 Likewise, most of us are concerned with “noise”, and we’d like to eliminate as much of it as possible.
 Or… If the noise can’t be eliminated, at least it should be “nice” noise. (film grain-ish, and not “splotchy”.)
 With all four of my remaining camera choices having good noise performance in the ISO ranges I mostly use, there was no deal-breaker there either, among the contenders.

-First, have a look at the D500 data above.
 There's always a tradeoff between dynamic range and ISO performance, and the D500 is clearly optimized for speed, (XQD card, 20 megapixels) and better dynamic range at higher, rather than lower ISO values.)
 Everyone seems to agree that it’s overall performance is quite good, it shoots 4K video, and it’s spec sheet contains all the current popular buzz words.
 However, as I noted above, high-speed shooting, high ISO performance, and video are not a big part of my photographic needs.
 Finally, it’s a DX (crop sensor) camera, and I’m already quite happy with the D7100.
 So, if I had picked the D500, it would’ve meant having two DX bodies, or perhaps trading in the D7100, for features I really didn’t need.
 I therefore eliminated the D500, leaving the D810, and D3X to compare.

 The D810, compared to the D7100 and D3X:

-Look carefully below, and you’ll see that in all the important “picture quality” cases, the D810 is the clear winner.
+In all the important “picture quality” cases, the D810 is the clear winner.
 (That’s why I wanted one!)
 I agonized over this, because at the time of my decision-making, Photokina 2016 had come and gone, and it didn’t look like there would be a D810 replacement coming immediately, which could have made the existing used prices (around $2200 to $2400, as of October, 2016, plus memory cards) drop to within my maximum budget.
 I therefore eliminated the D810, at least for now.

 Of course, you’re much better off if you can get the item in your hands and test it for your needs.
 In this case, a good friend who is a pro photographer had a D3X, in immaculate condition, with only 9000 shutter clicks on it, which he was willing to sell at a crazy low price.
 And importantly, he was willing to loan it to me, so I could shoot it myself and see the results.

 Here’s where having the actual camera to test makes all the difference.
 First, consider that the D3X was nearly $8000 when it was announced in 2009.
 Like the D3 and D3s, it’s all-magnesium chassis is built like a tank, heavily weather-proofed, and has a shutter life expectancy of 300,000 cycles.
-Since the one I could buy was in virtually perfect condition, and had only 9000 shutter clicks, I know that it will probably outlast me.
+Since the one I could buy was in virtually perfect condition, and had only 9000 shutter clicks, I knew that it would probably outlast me.
 The owner was also including two compact flash cards, two batteries, the charger, a remote with intervalometer, and a case that holds all those items… all for $1500. (!)
-Given what I found in my own testing, (below) I’d be an idiot to pass on this opportunity.
+Given what I found in my own testing, (below) I’d be an fool to pass on this opportunity.

 What about the D3X image quality?